Crystalline silica, which is found in most types of rock and becomes airborne

 Among the sites studied was an operation in the Marcellus Shale Formation

 in Pennsylvania.
 The Marcellus formation runs from New York to Virginia,

 and runs under parts of Pennsylvania, West Virginia, Ohio, Maryland, and

 While hydraulic fracturing has brought economic opportunity to our region,

 NIOSH's research highlights the importance of protecting the workers

-loved one has been injured on the job, we would like to help.
+has been injured on the job, we would like to help.